 We are working towards the creation of a Community Fund - a fund designed and run by the Kingston community.

 At GWI, we are committed to building local economic power and encouraging projects to democratize wealth throughout the region.
 In alignment with that mission, we are excited to announce that we’re taking a step into action, into new territory for us.
-Starting in fall 2022, we will be exploring how to build a community-controlled fund.
-We will facilitate a journey with the community to learn, collaborate, and collectively design a fund that is dedicated to advancing Just Transition in the city of Kingston.
+We are exploring how to build a community-controlled fund.

 The questions that drive this work come from a deep desire for solidarity in our economy.
 How can we nurture community resources, rooted in local values and stewarded by the people who live and work right here?
 What are ways we can bring abundance and collective thriving, from within the community?
 Who can we learn from and what models can we adapt for our own context?